telerik/xaml-docs/controls/radgridview/styles-and-templates/columns-styling-checkboxcolumn.md

 ## Centering GridViewCheckBoxColumn in Edit Mode

-In order to center the checkbox in GridViewCheckBoxColumn you can define a style targeting GridViewCell and set the HorizontalContentAlignment property to "Center":
+In order to center the checkbox in a GridViewCheckBoxColumn you can define a style targeting GridViewCell and set the HorizontalContentAlignment property to "Center":

 ####  __[XAML] Example 4: Centering the GridViewCheckBoxColumn__